-6.1.
-The Power of Indirection
+6.1 Locality

-Tapestry does not replicate data, only references to data.
-In systems that do not consider stretch (and consider instead, for example, network hops), one can always add a level of indirection and view data items as pointers at a cost of only one additional hop; consequently, this distinction may not seem significant.
-However, the maintenance of pointers within the network (rather than at application level) is a powerful abstraction.
-Further, adding a level of indirection can drastically change the stretch properties even when it does not significantly change the number of network hops.
+Tapestry as an object location infrastructure is flexible in the sense that it does not replicate data, only references to data.
+In systems that do not consider stretch (and consider instead, for example, network hops), one can always add a level of indirection and view data items as pointers at a cost of only one additional hop, so this distinction may not seem significant.
+Notice, however, that adding a level of indirection can drastically change the stretch properties even when it does not change significantly change the number of network hops.

-In addition, an object location system that allows arbitrary object placement is extremely flexible.
-Tapestry enables applications to choose their own data placement policies, such as placing replicated objects near hotspots or on reliable nodes.
-Further, it automatically makes use of close resources when possible.
-This reduces network traffic and bandwidth, and may improve reliability as well, since less links are traversed on an access to a nearby object.
+Further, an object location system that does not allow arbitrary object placement is much less flexible.
+Systems such as Tapestry allow applications to choose their own data placement policies, (such as placing replicated objects near hotspots) and automatically make use of close resources when possible.
+This reduces network traffic, bandwidth, and may improve reliability as well, since less links are traversed on an access to a nearby object.

-6.2.
-Physical Network Topologies
+6.2 Physical Network Topologies

-One important assumption for this paper is the expansion property of (1).
-Most real networks cannot be described this simply.
 Several research projects have tried to create accurate models of the current Internet.
-One of the more widely accepted models is the transit-stub network model [34].
+One of the more widely accepted models is the transit-stub network model [29].
 Transit-stub networks may or may not have the expansion property, depending on the layout of nodes inside the stub.
 Ideally, we want to provide good performance on such networks regardless of the intra-stub layout.